-This project has been developing the business case and roadmap for recycling niobium.
+This project developed a business case and roadmap for recycling niobium.
 This metallic element is used in many applications and manufactured products.
 It also has an increasingly important role in developing new green technologies.
 With the UK and Europe wholly reliant on niobium imports, the outputs from Circular Niobium will lay the ground for technology developers and manufacturers to mitigate against supply risks and develop more sustainable products.

-Circular Niobium has developed a detailed understanding of the niobium material flows into and around Europe.
-It has developed a cost model that supports the opportunity for recycling the material from niobium based batteries and is working with the recycling value chain to develop the business model for recycling niobium from other niobium-rich products such as superconducting wires and superalloys.
-The project is now moving into a development phase.
+Circular Niobium has gained a comprehensive understanding of the niobium material flows into and around Europe.
+It has also developed a cost model that supports the opportunity for recycling the material from niobium based batteries.
+We collaborated with the recycling value chain to develop a business model for recycling niobium from other niobium rich products, such as superconducting wires and superalloys.

 What is niobium?